-In essence, a virtual private network allows remote users to securely connect to a private server from any location.
+In essence, a virtual private network (VPN for short) allows remote users to securely connect to a private server from any location.
 That often includes employees on the road or working from home, who can use VPNs to securely connect to the office network from their laptops.
 Large companies with offices spanning multiple locations also use VPNs to ensure a secure and universal network for all office sites.

 ExpressVPN is the best VPN on the market (opens in new tab)

-- Keep your PC safe with the best Windows 10 VPNs...
+- Keep your PC safe with the best Windows 10 VPN...

 The purpose of VPNs